-These events must be scheduled during the academic year (between the first and last day of class in the fall semester and the first and last day of class in the spring semester).
+These events must be scheduled during the academic year (between the first and last day of class in the fall semester or the first and last day of class in the spring semester).
 These dates coincide with dates outlined by the Office of the Dean of Research and Graduate Studies, and are linked to the awarding of particular degrees.
-Faculty members are on tenmonth contracts; thus, no exams should be scheduled during the summer months.
-If, because of forces beyond anyone's control, you need to schedule an exam beyond the permitted dates as specified above, you must formally petition the members of your committee.
-Unless all members of a committee are able and willing to meet, the petition will be denied.
 Faculty members are under no obligation to sit for exams and defenses on University holidays or during the summer months.
+If, because of forces beyond anyone's control, you need to schedule an exam beyond the academic year as specified above, you must formally petition each of the members of your committee.
+Unless all members of a committee are able and willing to meet, the petition will be denied